 Are SMSFs the right retirement planning vehicle for you?

-With more than half a million self-managed superannuation funds (SMSF) registered in Australia – it’s highly likely you’ve heard a little bit about them.
+With close to 600,000 self-managed superannuation funds (SMSFs) registered in Australia holding $733 billion in total assets (as at 30 June 2020), it’s highly likely you’ve heard a little bit about them.
 And maybe you’ve been curious about why so many opt to manage their super this way.

 - assessing your whole financial situation and whether an SMSF is the best solution,